sigsum/sigsum/named-policy.md

   operators.

 - Accessibility: logs should be accessible from anywhere, ideally without any restrictions.
-As an example, if a log is unnecessarily blocking access for certain IP addresses then that log should not be included.
+If a log for some reason blocks certain users, e.g., based on IP address range or rate-limit domain, that should be clearly documented on the log about page, including a good motivation.

 ## When and why to release a new policy